SEX WORK TOOLKIT

 In working to build relationships in the community based on these values, our work is guided by the following statements and assumptions:

-• The negative impact of sex work on communities in Vancouver is unacceptable.
-Residents, businesses and sex workers are negatively affected by the lack of legislation, policies, funding of services and a coherent, co-ordinated strategy within government and the community to address the issue of sexual exploitation of children, youth and adult sex work in Vancouver, in Canada and, ultimately, worldwide.
+• Residents, businesses and sex workers can be negatively affected by the lack of policies, funding of services and a coherent, co-ordinated strategy within government and the community to address sex workers’ safety and rights.

-• The root causes of poverty, addiction, mental health, history of sexual abuse, lack of safe and affordable housing, criminalization of the activity of sex work, discrimination and stigmatization must be dealt with so that individuals are able to make healthy, safe and informed choices in their lives.
+• The root causes of poverty, substance use, mental illness, lack of safe and affordable housing, criminalization of the activity of sex work, discrimination and stigmatization must be sustainably addressed so that individuals are able to make healthy, safe and informed choices in their lives.

 • The status quo is not working.
 Current laws continue to contribute to violent, unsafe and unhealthy conditions for all community members.
 There is an urgent need for immediate action.

-• Aboriginal people are over-represented in survival sex work due to the legacy of colonization, residential schools, discrimination, systemic racism and the lack of culturally relevant services.
+• Indigenous people are over-represented in survival sex work due to the ongoing impacts of colonization, residential schools, discrimination, systemic racism and the lack of culturally relevant services.

-• Services to address the impacts of sex work should be located in the communities that are affected by sex work activity and in the communities where sex workers live.
+• Services to meet sex workers’ needs should be located in the communities where sex workers live and work.

 • Sex workers are part of the community and should be included in all discussions, because the negative effects of the current situation and the instability of the sex industry directly affect them.

-• Vancouver has a very diverse multicultural population.
-Immigrant and multicultural populations need culturally appropriate programs and health and safety services and resources in their own languages.
+• BC has a very diverse multicultural population.
+Immigrant, migrant, and racialized populations need culturally appropriate programs and health and safety services and resources in their own languages.

 Building Relationships

 Sex workers work in many different neighbourhoods.
-In some cases, people in these neighbourhoods feel hostility and aren’t aware of how to engage with sex workers respectfully.
-In the past, sex workers have experienced extreme acts of violence and shaming and as a result they have little or no trust in others.
+In some cases, people in these neighbourhoods feel discomfort and aren’t aware of how to engage with sex workers respectfully.
+Some sex workers experience extreme acts of violence and shaming, and as a result can have little or no trust in others.

 Below you will find suggestions for how to initiate a dialogue between two people, one being a sex worker and the other a resident or business owner.
 Please keep in mind that this is a process; it requires commitment and good intentions.
 Relationships take time and both parties need to feel safe.
-Here is how to start:
+Also, sex workers, just like anyone, may not want to engage with anyone.
+Try not to take it personally if they do not respond.

 Additional tips: